British Rail Class AM1

 Class AM1 was allocated to the prototype AC electric multiple units, converted from fourth-rail DC electric stock in 1952 and used on the Lancaster/Morecambe/Heysham route.
 This route had been electrified by the Midland Railway at 6.6 kV, 25 Hz AC.
 These were withdrawn in 1952 and the service reverted to steam haulage.
 The line voltage was changed to 6.6 kV at 50 Hz in 1953 and the AM1s were introduced.
 Thus was a test to see if power could be drawn from the National Grid rather than railway owned power stations.
-The AM1s were fitted with mercury arc rectifiers but one was later converted to a solid state rectifier as a test.
+The AM1s were fitted with mercury arc rectifiers but one was later converted in 1955 to 750kW Germanium Rectifier supplied by BTH.
+This unit were further modified with Silicon Diodes in 1958 which resulted in the original equipment of 600 germanium cells reduced to 192 silicon cells representing a substantial saving in size and weight.
 The stock was maintained at Meols Cop works near Southport.

 The line was closed to passengers and the stock withdrawn in early 1966.
 Unlike classes AM2-AM11, which became TOPS Classes 302–311, class AM1 was withdrawn before it could take its place in the system as class 301.
 However, it was the success of these tests that contributed to the decision to choose 25 kV AC overhead electrification as standard in Great Britain outside the Southern Region.